FreeRADIUS/wiki.freeradius.org/contributing/List-Usage.md

 The results of validation requests e.g. OCSP are also inserted into this list.

-The results of operations are also inserted into this list.
+The results of operations (such as querying a HTTP server) are also inserted into this list.